equipping lay women live their apostolate

 Meet Muriel

 Muriel Akahi is trained in theology and canon law and has over twenty years’ experience in parish ministry, faith formation, and life coaching.
-Her work focuses on forming Christian faith and conscience, supporting personal growth, and training and helping lay women live their apostolate.
+Her work focuses on forming Christian faith and conscience, supporting personal growth, accompanying couples in building strong and healthy relationships, and training and helping lay women live their apostolate.

 Testimonials